Your pathway to Fellowship

 Find out more about eligibility criteria.

-Applications for the PEP are open from Monday 29 June 2020 and close on Thursday 16 July 2020.
-If you’re not ready to apply this round, there will be another application period in October 2020.
+Applications for the PEP open on Monday 5 October 2020 and close on Thursday 22 October 2020.

 To be able to complete your online application, you will need: